 Where is St. Peter’s Tomb?

-As the story goes, St. Peter was crucified in Rome in 64 AD on the orders of Emperor Nero.
+As the story goes, St. Peter was crucified in Rome in A.D.
+64 on the orders of Emperor Nero.
 Then, when Constantine became the first Roman emperor to embrace Christianity in the 4th century, he had a church built on the site of St. Peter’s grave—this was the original St. Peter’s Basilica.
 When Michelangelo designed the current Saint Peter’s Basilica, he centered the dome right over the spot where St. Peter’s grave was.

-- The exact number of visitors – please remember that no children under 15 are allowed!
+- The exact number of visitors (please remember that no children under 15 are allowed).

-- The dates you are available for a visit (the more you give, the more chance you have!)
+- The dates you are available for a visit (the more you give, the more chance you have!).

-Tickets are 13€ per person.
-There are no concession tickets available, and when you receive confirmation of an available spot, you must pay for the tickets online within 10 days in order to secure them.
+Tickets are €13 per person.
+Concession tickets are not available, and when you receive confirmation of an available spot, you must pay for the tickets online within 10 days in order to secure them.

 Popular Vatican Tours

-How long is the Scavi / Necropolis Tour?
+How Long is the Scavi / Necropolis Tour?

-While the guided tour only takes around 1.5 hours, when planning your visit, you should also factor in the time it will take you to find the entrance, and gather and show your tickets.
-At the end, the tour leaves you in the Vatican grottoes, underneath the Basilica.
-You are free to roam those for as long as you like, before heading up to see the Basilica.
+You’ll get to see the actual tomb of St. Peter and the bones of the dead Apostle at the end of the tour in the Vatican grottoes, underneath the Basilica.
+You are free to explore these for as long as you like before heading up to see the Basilica.